beiwo07/Risk_index_self_neglect/README.md

 # Background

 Elder self-neglect occurs when an older adult’s inability to perform essential self-care tasks—such as maintaining food, shelter, medical care, or financial affairs—threatens their health and safety.
-It may lead to mental disorders, increased premature mortality, and higher healthcare utilization.
+It leads to mental disorders, increased premature mortality, and higher healthcare utilization.

 Currently, diagnosing self-neglect requires in-home assessments, which are impractical for clinicians who frequently interact with at-risk older adults.
 By the time self-neglect is identified, cases are often severe, costly, and resistant to treatment.
 Therefore, an early detection risk index is crucial for predicting and intervening self-neglect.